Javascript is not enabled.

 “And unfortunately, it’s becoming much more common these days when you have the confluence of wildfires and high temperatures,” says Sanjay Rajagopalan, M.D., a professor at Case Western University School of Medicine and chief of cardiovascular medicine at University Hospitals Harrington Heart & Vascular Institute.

 When it comes to stroke, studies suggest that extreme temperatures — both hot and cold — can increase risk.
 What’s more, research presented at the American Stroke Association’s 2020 International Stroke Conference found that spikes in temperatures may influence the severity of strokes.
-The researchers found that for every 9-degree increase in average temperature range over three days, the severity of strokes increased by 67 percent.
+The researchers found that for every 9°F increase in average temperature range over three days, the severity of strokes increased by 67 percent.

 Risks for these heat-related cardiovascular events are not the same for everybody.
 Precautions are especially important for people with an underlying heart condition, high blood pressure or obesity.
 Individuals without access to air conditioning and shelter during high-heat days are also at greater risk, Rajagopalan says.

 Cardiovascular deaths from extreme heat are projected to increase by 162 percent in the U.S. by the middle of the century, new research suggests, even if currently proposed policies to reduce greenhouse gas emissions are implemented.
-If emission-reducing efforts are ignored or are minimal, heat-related cardiovascular deaths could shoot up by 233 percent over the next several decades, a new study published in the journal Circulation found.
+If emission-reducing efforts are ignored or are minimal, heat-related cardiovascular deaths could shoot up by 233 percent over the next several decades, a 2023 study published in Circulation found.
 Black adults and people 65 and older are most likely to be affected by the impact of heat on the heart, the researchers note.

 “The projections of this study focus on cardiovascular disease deaths, and, therefore, they represent conservative estimations of the adverse effects on cardiovascular health due to extreme heat,” American Heart Association volunteer Robert Brook, M.D., a professor of medicine and executive director of cardiovascular prevention at Wayne State University School of Medicine, said in a news release.
+“Nonfatal heart attacks, strokes and heart failure hospitalizations outnumber fatal events and are also highly likely to be linked with extreme heat days.
+The full extent of the public health threat, even just due to cardiovascular death, is likely much greater than presented in this study.”

 Staying safe in the heat